Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: The model

 \subsection{Unified understanding-generation modeling}

-We adopt BAGEL~\cite{deng2025bagel} as the base.
-This Mixture-of-Transformer-Experts architecture processes understanding and generation information through dedicated experts sharing multimodal self-attention.
-For subject-driven generation, image tokens from the Vision Transformer (ViT) encoder and instruction tokens are handled by the understanding expert, while image tokens from the VAE model are processed by the generation expert.
+We adopt BAGEL~\cite{deng2025bagel} as base, a Mixture-of-Transformer-Experts architecture that handles understanding and generation information through dedicated experts sharing multimodal attention.
+We optimize it using the original MSE loss, with no additional parameters.
+For subject-driven generation, image tokens from Vision Transformer (ViT) encoder and instruction tokens are handled by the understanding expert, while image tokens from the VAE model are processed by the generation expert.
 To improve distinction in complex contexts, the understanding expert acts as a semantic bridge that provides discriminative cues for generation.
-We optimize the model using the original MSE loss during training, with no additional parameters.